Angry Video Game Nerd: The Movie: Development and release

-Rolfe consistently utilized online articles and videos to document the movie's development and to solicit talent for casting and crew.
-Open casting calls were held, including one hosted by Channel Awesome held in Chicago, with live auditions held by one of the film's actors, Doug Walker, also the actor of the Nostalgia Critic.
-Rolfe asked for his fanbase to provide fictional webcam footage of themselves reacting to the Nerd's webseries to be used in a sequence at the beginning of the film which introduces the Angry Video Game Nerd character.

-Using the Panasonic AG-AF100 camera, James Rolfe chose to use mostly practical special effects for the film's 942 visual effects shots, creating the majority by filming miniatures in front of a green screen which were then later digitally composited into the film.
-Though this process was more time-consuming than using CGI, Rolfe believed that the use of scale models would help add to the film's intended B movie feel.

-The game's review featured in the end credits was later released as a stand-alone episode of The Angry Video Game Nerd web series, featuring the game under its proper title rather than the "Eee Tee" spoof used in the film, which was used to avoid legal dispute from copyright holders of the film the video game is based on.
+The film's budget of more than US$325,000 was secured entirely via Internet crowdfunding on the website Indiegogo, contributing to the platform's popularity.
+It premiered on July 21, 2014, at Grauman's Egyptian Theatre in Hollywood, followed by a limited release in theaters through July and August 2014 in the United States.
+The film released online through video-on-demand on September 2, 2014.
+The Blu-ray version of the film was released on December 14, 2014, with the DVD version released on May 13, 2015.

+On November 15, 2024, Angry Video Game Nerd: The Movie was made available to rent and purchase digitally on YouTube Movies, Amazon Prime Video, Google Play Movies, Apple TV and Fandango at Home.

 Soundtrack

 The film's score was composed by Bear McCreary, who had previously worked with Rolfe on the web series Christmas special "How The Nerd Stole Christmas".
-McCreary utilized rock-and-roll music, heavy metal music, a symphonic orchestra, and synthesized elements from NES, SNES, and SEGA Genesis hardware to compose the score.
+McCreary utilized rock-and-roll music, heavy metal music, a symphonic orchestra, and synthesized elements from NES, SNES, and Sega Genesis hardware to compose the score.
 The album features two remixes by McCreary, as well as two songs written by his brother Brendan McCreary and performed by his band Young Beautiful in a Hurry.

 The album was released on the iTunes Store on September 2, 2014.

 In an interview with BeardedGentlemenMusic, McCreary states: "Over the years I’ve made all these custom samples emulating the sounds of NES hardware.
-I always wanted to be able to recreate those sounds I love but I didn’t really have a place to put them you know?
+I always wanted to be able to recreate those sounds I love but I didn't really have a place to put them you know?
 So when working on that movie with James, not only did I have the opportunity to do a cinematic score, but I also had a place to use all those sounds from my youth and write an actual score but use the sounds of the 8-bit Nintendo era, the Sega Genesis, and the Super Nintendo!
 It was quite literally a childhood dream coming true!
-I’m grateful to James for that opportunity."
+I'm grateful to James for that opportunity."

 All music was composed by McCreary, except where otherwise noted.